Website Manager

 When will I hear from a coach?

-Coaches who are filling holes in their rosters for Spring will likely reach out early.
-Coaches who are creating teams for Fall have until April to finalize their roster, so you may not hear from a coach until then.
+Coaches who are creating teams for Fall have until June to finalize their roster, so you may not hear from a coach until then.
 The region usually holds three rounds of try-outs between December and March/April.
 Team decisions and notifications are left up to each coach.
 Region 114 requests coaches to notify all participants who tried-out, whether selected or not.
-You may not hear from a coach until mid-May.
-If you have not heard by May 21st, please notify EXTRA Coordinator, Jamie Lawendowski at [email protected].
+You may not hear from a coach until end of May.
+If you have not heard by May 31st, please notify EXTRA Coordinator, Jamie Lawendowski at [email protected].

 Will there be additional try-outs?